SoftInstigate/restheart-website/docs/mgmt/indexes.md

 ```
 { "keys":  <keys>, "ops": <options> }
 ```
+### Example - create an unique, sparse index on property 'qty'

 To create an unique, sparse index on property `qty` run the following: